Hotel Baker: History

-Col. Baker passed away in 1959.
+Col. Baker died in 1959.
 In his will, he specified gifts to be given to his friends, but the remainder of his estate was left to his niece Dellora Norris.

 Dellora Norris operated the hotel until 1970, when she donated the building to the ownership of the Lutheran Social Services of Illinois.
 Faced with aging and health issues, Mrs. Norris looked to find a suitable buyer because no one in the family showed an interest in the building.
 By that time the hotel had lost its appeal.
 Compared to the newly opened Pheasant Run Resort east of town, the Hotel Baker was outdated.
 The hotel was converted to be an assisted living facility "for the well-heeled elderly."
 Its public spaces remained open, and the Hotel began to adopt its status as a banquet space rather than the "weekend getaway" it was.

 Over the years, the Hotel fell into disrepair.
 The retirement home, overwhelmed with the cost of upkeep, began selling artwork and furniture from the Hotel before eventually selling the hotel in a sealed bid auction.

 In 1996 two local St. Charles businessmen, Craig Frank and Neil Johnson, purchased the hotel and began a renovation costing a rounded sum of $9,000,000.
 Hoping to re-establish the tired and worn retirement home back as Hotel Baker, Frank and Johnson spent two years cleaning, furnishing, and upgrading the utilities of the long-neglected property.
 Many of the original pieces of furniture were returned to the building.
 Craig Frank had just finished restoring the Arcada Theatre with Willis Johnson of Classic Cinemas, and Mr. Frank thought how neat it would be to have the Hotel and the Arcada back how they used to be.
 After the restoration and running the hotel at a loss the first couple of years, the cost became prohibitive despite the first year ever in the hotel's history of making a profit.

 The hotel was sold in a bank auction in 2003 for a rounded sum of $3,000,000.
-After staying at the hotel in 2001, Rowena and Joe Salas bought the hotel when it was in foreclosure in 2003.
+After visiting the hotel in 2001, Rowena and Joe Salas bought the hotel when it was in foreclosure in 2003.
 What originally was intended to be a quick investment turned into an adventure for the couple as they invested in constantly updating the hotel and keeping it going.
 The Hotel Baker continues to be the scene of many community and family functions—the center of life in the St. Charles Community.